Deputy Attorney General

 Benjamin Long heads the Office of Consumer Protection.
 Long previously served as Executive Director of the Office of Civil & Environmental Law.
 Prior to joining the Office of the Attorney General, Long worked as a Staff Attorney at the Energy & Environment Cabinet.
 He also spent two years as an Equal Justice Works AmeriCorps Legal Fellow stationed at the Appalachian Research & Defense Fund, where he devoted 100 percent of his practice to consumer protection work.
 Long obtained his undergraduate degree from Transylvania University and his law degree from the University of Kentucky College of Law, where he was a Bert Combs Scholar.
 After completing his legal studies, he served as a law clerk to Hon.
 David L. Bunning in the United States District Court, Eastern District of Kentucky, at Covington.

-Office of Senior Protection
+Office of Senior Protection and Mediation

-Gerina Whethers heads the Office of Senior Protection.
+Gerina Whethers heads the Office of Senior Protection and Mediation.
 Whethers has served as the executive director in the Office of Victims Advocacy at the Office of the Attorney General.
 Whethers served as chair by proxy of the Child Sexual Abuse & Exploitations Prevention Board and worked on the annual Victims Assistance Conference and other trainings throughout the Commonwealth for victim advocates, prosecutors, law enforcement and first responders across the Commonwealth.

 Prior to the Attorney General’s Office, Whethers accumulated 10 years of service working on criminal cases in Jefferson County.
 She worked as assistant county attorney in the Domestic Violence, Sexual Assault Unit for Jefferson County Attorney Mike O’Connell, prosecuting cases of child sexual and physical abuse, domestic violence and elder abuse.